 The lessons learned from this initial experience resulted in a renewed commitment by the Health Foundation of Western & Central New York to embark on a re-launch of the Help Me Grow model in July 2013.
 As part of this renewed effort, HMGWNY has established a coordinated and collaborative community-wide effort with a broad cross-sector of support.
 Using an innovative new leadership structure, Niagara University in Lewiston, NY is leading the project and the Health Foundation has also partnered with the United Way of Buffalo & Erie County and United Way of Greater Niagara as the project has continued to evolve and grow.

-Also included in the system is the accredited Western New York 2-1-1 centralized call center that serves as the central point of access.
+Also included in the system is the accredited Western New York 2-1-1 centralized call center that serves as the central point of access for HMGWNY.
 WNY 2-1-1 contains a comprehensive and robust listing of community-based resources and services available to families of young children.
 Our linkage coordination is built upon our State’s network of Early Childhood Direction Centers (ECDC) and Early Intervention (EI).

 While our mission is local, our vision is statewide.

 To learn more about the National Help Me Grow Network and the nationwide expansion of Help Me Grow, click here.